Is Happy Horse 1.0 Actually Open Source? What You Can Access Right Now

 Interpretation 2: It's a staged gray-area release

-A more charitable reading is that the team is running a controlled release: a limited web interface lets them collect real user generation data at scale before publishing weights.
+A more charitable reading is that the team is running a controlled release: hosted interfaces let them collect real user generation data at scale before publishing weights.
 This is a known pattern — gathering human preference feedback through web access, then using that data for reinforcement learning fine-tuning before making the final weights public.
 The open-source commitment may still be genuine, just delayed for data-quality reasons.

 Interpretation 3: It's a strategic positioning move

 The most commercially sophisticated reading sees this as a calculated step in a competitive response to ByteDance.
 By topping leaderboards anonymously and then announcing an open-source release, the team establishes technical credibility and community goodwill.
 When weights eventually drop — if they drop — the impact is amplified by the benchmark record already on the board.
-The delay keeps the commercial cloud API as the only access path long enough to build a user base and gather feedback data.
+The delay keeps hosted cloud generation as the most reliable access path long enough to build a user base and gather feedback data.

 What the Base Model Gives You Today